Natural resources

 The key benefit of the integration between the BGS tool and Mergin Maps is the ease with which data can be moved between different contexts.

-Our geologists appreciate having access to all relevant background mapping when in the field and being able to pinpoint their location via GPS.
-These maps can include Ordnance Survey mapping, aerial photos, digital elevation models, previous survey data, borehole data and even scans of handwritten “fieldslips” drawn by BGS geologists over our almost 200 year history.
+BGS geologists appreciate having access to all relevant background mapping when in the field and being able to pinpoint their location via GPS.
+These maps can include Ordnance Survey mapping, vectorised geological maps, aerial photos, digital elevation models, previous survey data, borehole data.
+In some locations, geologists bring scans of handwritten ‘fieldslips’ drawn by previous BGS geologists working there over 100 years before.

 Geologists can set up their QGIS project and collate background data on a laptop or desktop PC, then push it to the Mergin server to share with colleagues.
 In turn, they can pull it down onto rugged Windows tablets (via QGIS) or a mobile phone (via Mergin Maps), depending on their needs.
 All the layers and styling transfer across seamlessly and the data look the same in each format.
 On return to the office, data can be synchronised back via the server for work to continue on the laptop or desktop.
 A Python script uploads the final data to the central BGS data store.